It’s time to visit Lisbon, Portugal’s colourful, cosmopolitan, cool and cultural capital city.

 Nearest Subways: 4/5/6, 7 and S (42nd Street Shuttle) to Grand Central

 Finally, what’s a post of favourite views without a pretty night-time shot of the city lit up in all its glory?
 New York at night is spectacular and I was torn between choosing a view looking down on the city from high up and the shot below.
 This view of Manhattan Bridge won because I love the way the lights reflect in the water of the East River – double the twinkle!

 A Hotel with New York Views

 We stayed at the 4* Novotel Times Square New York which has fabulous New York views of Times Square.
 You can sit in the bar, restaurant or outdoor terrace for breathtaking views of buzzing Times Square and the city lights.
 Food and service are both excellent.
 The Novotel’s sleek, contemporary style is so New York and its in a prime location which is perfect for walking up to Central Park or downtown to Times Square.
 The Metro is nearby for exploring further afield.
 A hotel I’d definitely recommend and one I’d stay in again when I return to New York City.

 Which is your favourite New York City view?

 The Valley of Fire is Nevada’s very first State Park.
 Named in 1935 to reflect its firy sandstone formations and petrified sand dunes it suits its name perfectly.
-A tour of The Valley of Fire, set in the wild beauty of the Mojave Desert, offers a dramatic and refreshing contrast to the city.
+A tour of The Valley of Fire, set in the wild beauty of the Mojave Desert, make a fabulous day trip from Las Vegas and offers a dramatic and refreshing contrast to the buzz of the city.